 Fresh Frozen (blanched)

-Temperature 32°F (0°C) 0°F (-18°C)
+Temperature 32°F (0°C) 0°F (-17.8°C)

 Relative Humidity 98 to 100% Vapor-proof packaging

-Storage Period 1-3 months 1 year
+Storage Period 1 to 3 months 1 year

 Highest Freezing Point 31.1°F (-0.5°C)

-Celery should be stored at low temperature, ideally just above its freezing point, and near saturated humidity to retain its desired crispness and green color.
+Celery should be stored at low temperature, ideally just above its freezing point, and near saturated relative humidity (RH) to retain its desired crispness and green color.

 Green cultivars generally keep better than those that have been blanched.
-All celery keeps better if harvested before the outer stalks become pithy.
+All celery keeps better if harvested before the outer stalks become pithy (internal spongy tissue).
 Celery with a portion of the root system intact keeps best.

 Prompt cooling after harvest is essential for maintenance of freshness and crispness and for successful storage.
-Celery may be cooled by forced-air cooling, hydro-cooling, or hydrovac cooling.
-Hydro-cooling and hydrovac cooling are the most common cooling methods, and temperatures should be brought to as near $32^{\circ}F(0^{\circ}C)$ as possible.
-In practice, initial temperature reduction is often only to 36 to $40^{\circ}F(2$ to

-4.4°C), followed by room cooling.
+Celery may be cooled by forced-air cooling, hydrocooling, or hydrovac cooling.
+Hydrocooling and hydrovac cooling are the most common cooling methods, and temperatures should be brought to as near 32°F (0°C) as possible.
+In practice, initial temperature reduction is often only to 36 to 40°F (2.2 to 4.4°C), followed by room cooling to complete the cooling process.
 Vacuum cooling is widely used for celery packed in plastic sleeves in corrugated waxed cartons.
 If vacuum cooled, celery should first be wetted to minimize moisture loss from the celery during cooling, especially during the hydrovac process.